compoundingeffects/bigpictureschool/biology.md

     Evolution explains why there are so many different types of living things and how they become suited to their environments.

-6. **What is Metabolism**?
+6. **What is metabolism**?
 Metabolism is all the chemical reactions that happen inside living things to keep them alive.
 There are two main types:
     - Breaking down substances to release energy
     - Building up substances using energy

     Living things get energy from different sources, like sunlight or food.
 They use a special energy-carrying molecule called ATP to power many of their functions.

-7. **What is Homeostasis**?
+7. **What is homeostasis**?
 Homeostasis is how living things keep their insides stable.
 This includes:
     - Keeping the right temperature
     - Maintaining the right balance of acidity
     - Controlling the amount of water and important minerals

     Homeostasis is crucial for survival.
 It involves systems in the body that constantly check and adjust internal conditions.

-8. **Reproduction and Genetics**: Reproduction is how living things make more of themselves.
+8. **Reproduction and genetics**: Reproduction is how living things make more of themselves.
 There are two main types:
     - **Asexual reproduction**: One parent makes an identical copy of itself.
     - **Sexual reproduction**: Two parents combine their genetic material to make offspring with a mix of traits.

     Genes are sections of DNA that carry instructions for specific traits.
 These traits are passed from parents to offspring.

-9. **Ecosystems and Ecology**: An ecosystem includes all the living things in an area and the non-living parts of their environment.
+9. **Ecosystems and ecology**: An ecosystem includes all the living things in an area and the non-living parts of their environment.
 In ecosystems:
     - Energy flows from plants (which make food using sunlight) to animals and decomposers.
     - Important substances like carbon, nitrogen, and water cycle through the system.
     - Living things often form relationships with each other, which can be beneficial, neutral, or harmful.